ruofeidu/DuBibtex/README.md

 * It assumes the first line of each bibtex item contains its bib ID.
 This is typically true if the bibtex item is from Google Scholar or DBLP

 ## Run
-Edit config.ini and put your list of bib files to
+First, edit _config.ini_ and modify your list of input bib files.
+For example:
 ```sh
 inputFileList       =   input.bib,test.bib
 ```
-, next run
+Next, run
 ```sh
 python Dubibtex
 ```
-the new bib file will be generated as output.bib by default
+The new bib file will be generated as output.bib by default.

 ## Dependencies
 * Python 3.6